Archive for the ‘FAQs’ Category

 Occasionally, after doing work as a couple, one partner wishes to continue to do individual therapy with me.
 This is possible only if the couples work is finished and/or if the other partner understands and agrees – because we would not later be able to do couples work together again.

-A psychologist has a master’s and doctoral degree in psychology, provides talk therapy, and can also provide psychological testing.
+A psychologist probably has a master’s and possibly a doctoral degree in psychology, may provide psychotherapy, and may also provide psychological testing.

-A “masters level” therapist has a masters degree in social work, counseling, or marriage and family therapy, and is licensed as a Clinical Social Worker, Professional Counselor, or Marriage and Family Therapist.
+A “master’s level” psychotherapist has a master’s degree in social work, counseling, or marriage and family therapy, and is licensed as a Clinical Social Worker, Professional Counselor, or Marriage and Family Therapist.

 Can you prescribe medication?